For your safety

 Nēnē (Hawaiian geese) are nesting in the park and may land on or frequent park roads and parking lots.
 Drivers are reminded to drive at the posted speed limits and exercise caution.

 There is no better way to experience Haleakalā National Park than on your own two feet.
 Enjoy the great outdoors on a variety of trails.
 Due to the fragile nature of Hawaiian ecosystems, it is required by law that hikers stay on marked trails.
+Hiking groups are limited to 12 people.
+If your group is larger than 12 you will need to split into two or more groups and separate each group by 30 minutes on the trail.
 Pets are prohibited on all trails.
 No food, supplies, or gas are available in the park.

 The summit area of Haleakalā National Park has over 30 miles (48 km) of hiking trails.
 Trails range from just 10 minutes to multi-day overnight trips.
 You can hike in the native shrubland, looking for native forest birds and endemic plants, or in the aeolian cinder desert, exploring the geologic history of the volcano.